 We have more than 200 volunteers giving their time and skills to Surrey Care Trust.
 They include many of our staff who get involved in supporting us in extra ways during their own time.

 Volunteering can be hugely beneficial; it can give you the chance to meet new people, try new things, learn new skills, gain qualifications and, of course, that all important enjoy a sense of achievement.

 Do you enjoy a challenge?
 Are you resilient?
 Are you open-minded and non-judgemental?
 Do you enjoy meeting people from all walks of life?
-Do you have time to meet with someone regularly?
+Do you have an hour or so to meet with someone once a week?

 If your answers are YES, then why not become one of Surrey Care Trust’s mentors?

 We have volunteer mentors working with vulnerable families who need help to cope with life’s challenges or support taking their next steps in life.

 Giving learning support to young people

 Students on our STEPS to 16 programme at the Woking Learning Centre benefit from one to one to support with their learning, especially in improving their maths and English.
 Many of them have fallen a long way behind in these subjects.
 Having someone’s undivided attention is also a boost to their self-esteem.

 If you could give a couple of hours a week during term time you could make a substantial difference to a young person’s progress.
 Please call Sharon Tweddle on 01483 487037.

 We run several exciting events every the year and are always looking for enthusiastic volunteers to help run them on the day.